modernweb-dev/rocket/site/pages/10--docs/10--setup/20--adding-pages.rocket.md

 npm start
 ```

-This with start rocket in development mode and you will see your site running in your browser.
+This will start rocket in development mode and you will see your site running in your browser.

 ## What is a page?

 A page is a file that ends either with `*.rocket.js`, `*.rocket.md` or `*.rocket.html` and is located in the input directory (`site/pages` by default).
-Pages will make up the majority or your website.
+Pages will make up the majority of your website.

 The simplest way to get started is to create a file